Architecture of a God

-Architecture of a God is Italian power metal band Labyrinth's eighth album, released on 21 April 2017 via Frontiers Records.
+Architecture of a God is the eighth album by Italian power metal band Labyrinth, released on 21 April 2017 via Frontiers Records.
 It is their first album since 2010's Return to Heaven Denied Pt.
 II: "A Midnight Autumn's Dream", marking their longest non-album gap.

 Background

 In 2014, lead vocalist Roberto Tiranti left Labyrinth to embark on a solo career, and Mark Boals was chosen as his replacement.
 In 2016, however, the band announced they were working on a new album to be released via Frontiers Music Srl in 2017 and to be recorded with the reunion of founding members Olaf Thorsen and Andrea Cantarelli on guitars, with Tiranti on lead vocals, John Macaluso (ex-Ark, Yngwie Malmsteen, James LaBrie, Riot, Starbreaker, and TNT) on drums, Oleg Smirnoff (ex-Vision Divine, Eldritch, Death SS) on keyboards and Nik Mazzucconi on bass.

 The reunion was suggested by the label, which called Cantarelli and Thorsen and insisted they worked back together in order to revisit their "classic sound".
 Thorsen was reluctant at first, but ended up accepting the invitation.

 In February 2017, the album's title, track-list and cover were revealed.